zavolanlab/mirflowz/CONTRIBUTING.md

 ## Becoming a Co-maintainer

-If you are as interested in the project as we are and have contributed some code, suggested some features or bug reports and have taken part in discussions on where to go with the project, we will very likely to have you on board as a co-maintainer.
+If you are as interested in the project as we are and have contributed some code, suggested some features or reported bugs and have taken part in discussions on where to go with the project, we will very likely to have you on board as a co-maintainer.
 If you are interested in that, please let us know.
 You can reach us by [email][contact].